lbVictor/Sales_Prediction/README.md

 ## About the Company
 Dirk Rossmann GmbH is one of the largest drug store chains in Europe with around 56.300 employees and a total of 4.244 stores, including 2.233 in Germany.
 In 2020, the Rossmann Group achieved sales of €10,35 billion turnover in Germany, Poland, Hungary, the Czech Republic, Turkey, Albania, Kosovo and Spain.

-The company was founded by Dirk Rossmann[4] with its headquarters in Burgwedel near Hanover in Germany.
+The company was founded by Dirk Rossmann with its headquarters in Burgwedel near Hanover in Germany.
 The Rossmann family owns 60%, and the Hong Kong-based A.S.
 Watson Group 40% of the company.

 The product range includes up to 21,700 items and can vary depending on the size of the shop and the location.